rufuspollock/rufuspollock.com/content/fixing-facebook.md

 # Summary: Facebook could be open -- just like the Internet

-Facebook could be open just the Internet was and is.
-This can be achieved by:
+Facebook could be open just like the Internet.
+An open Facebook (or WeChat) which we dub "OpenSocial" would be be achieved by:

-* Making the key protocols that underlie Facebook (identity/profiles, friending, posting, feed) open along with high quality implementations in software.
+* Making the key protocols that underlie a social network like Facebook open along with high quality implementations in software (key protocols would include identity/profiles, friending, posting, feed).
-* Establish federated core profile database -- analogous to DNS for domain names on the Internet.
+  * Establishing a federated identity/profile database that is not owned or run by any one entity.
+This would be analogous to DNS for domain names on the Internet.
-* Content such as photos and posts should be hosted at individual service nodes -- analogous to websites on the Internet (your facebook profile *is* many people's modern website).
+  * Having content such as photos and posts hosted at individual service nodes -- analogous to websites on the Internet (your facebook profile *is* many people's modern website).
-* Permit Social Service Providers to be the hosters of these services nodes, both hosting content and acting as gateways onto the social network.
+* Permitting Social Service Providers to be the hosters of these services nodes, both hosting content and acting as gateways onto the social network.
 These are like ISPs but for this new social network layer.
-These  service providers use the open protocols to access and hosting of social profiles and connectivity to the "OpenSocial" network.
+These  service providers use the open protocols to provide access and hosting of social profiles and connectivity into the global "OpenSocial" network.
-* Allow anyone to innovate and build on top of OpenSocial, regulate content and behaviour according to local social norms and regulations (just like the net).
+* Allowing anyone to innovate and build on top of OpenSocial, regulate content and behaviour according to local social norms and regulations (just like the net).
 Ensure that Facebook provides access to these new Social Service Providers on standard, regulated and nondiscriminatory terms.

-Finally, and crucially, put in place remuneration rights as a way to pay for future innovation of the protocols and software so as to ensure continued incentives for innovation, freedom of enterprise, and that the platform continues to be open.
+Finally, and crucially, we should put in place a [remuneration rights][rr] system as a way to incentivize innovators to keep improving and developing new OpenSocial protocols and software.
+A remuneration rights approach provides a robust system for rewarding innovators whilst ensuring the openness that prevents monopoly and preserves the benefits of competition and free enterprise.

 [or]: https://openrevolution.net/